alexaung/d3hiring/README.md

 - A Google Cloud Platform (GCP) account
 - Docker installed on your local machine
 - Google Cloud SDK (`gcloud`) installed on your local machine
+- Necessary database configurations and credentials for Cloud SQL.

 ### Deployment Steps